Wen-ChuangChou/Wen-ChuangChou.github.io/index.md

 ## Selected Recent Projects in Machine Learning

-### Reproducing the training approach in DeepSeek R1
+### Reproducing the training approach implemented in DeepSeek R1

+---

 ### Sentiment Analysis
 My final model, <b>fine-tuned</b> for sentiment analysis using Llama 3, achieves an accuracy of 81.49%, marking an improvement of over 18% compared to the base model.
 The radar plot below illustrates the enhanced performance across various metrics.